Akki-tech124/hello-world/README.md

 # hello-world
 My first repository
-This is Akhila's repository created for training BootCamp
+This is Akhila's repository created for training BootCamps